zetric/churchtools_song_importer/README.md

 ### Prepare file `variables` with paths

-Check `chart/values.yaml` and create a bash file like this:
+Check `chart/values.yaml` for `environments` and create a bash file like this:

 ```bash
 # Delete mode